AlanFeder/AlanFeder.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Welcome!
 I am a data scientist with 10+ years of experience in Machine Learning, Artificial Intelligence, Statistics, and Data Science.  </p>
 <p>I am currently searching for my next professional adventure in the data science world.
-I am have expertise using machine learning and data science to solve real-world problems, working with business partners to craft projects and products that empower them to succeed.
-In addition to training high-performing machine learning and statistical models, I love using data visualization to express the ML outputs and insights in ways that allow clients to understand what their data is telling them.</p>
+I have expertise in using machine learning and data science to solve real-world problems, working with business partners to craft projects and products that empower them to succeed.
+In addition to training high-performing machine learning and statistical models, I am passionate about using data visualization to express the ML outputs and insights in ways that allow clients to understand what their data is telling them.</p>
 <p>I currently live in Maryland, right outside Washington, DC.
-I am open to positions that are in the DC area or remote.</p>
+I am open to positions either in the DC area or those that are remote. </p>

 <div class="container">